sourcegraph/handbook/content/departments/engineering/engineering/education/library.md

 # Educational Resources Library

-The Education Resources Library is a collection of resources, books, courses and videos that is curated by [Engineering Education](../../../../../strategy-goals/strategy/enablement/engineering-education/index.md) at Sourcegraph and contributors.
+The Education Resources Library is a collection of resources, books, courses and videos that is curated by [Engineering Education](../../../../strategy-goals/strategy/enablement/engineering-education/index.md) at Sourcegraph and contributors.

 The goal is to provide resources for learning and development in line with Sourcegraph company value of continuous growth.

 > NOTE: We're building this library iteratively and it's a living resource.
-New items will be added.

 ## #dev-learn channel